 The cost of “the credential” of higher education is expensive and complicated.
 However, I believe that it is possible to re-think the process and the funding of higher education in order to deliver both “the education” and “the credentials” required to keep the country moving.
 And like Sears stores, there will inevitably be casualties along the way.

-The third part of this series, about the “third rail” of intercollegiate athletics, has now been posted.
+The fourth part of this series, about the “third rail” of intercollegiate athletics, has now been posted.